-With a soft and tender crumb, this gluten free bread recipe is the original and best.
-It's the white sandwich bread you've been missing since you started on your gluten free journey.
+With a soft and tender crumb, this white gluten free bread recipe is the original and best.
+The bread bends and squishes, tastes like the โreal thingโ, and has a beautiful bakery-style crust.

-It really is an amazing recipe if you're on a gluten free diet.
-It tastes and behaves just like regular bread.
-It's easy to make and if you follow the recipe closely, you'll get perfect bread every time.
+It tastes and behaves just like “regular” bread.
+If you follow this easy recipe faithfully, you'll get perfect bread every time.

 As we discuss in our beginner's guide to gluten free baking, if you have any experience baking conventional yeast bread, this gluten free bread dough will seem completely unfamiliar to you.